 At CAST 2015 speakers will be presenting stories, workshops and tutorials regarding their experiences surrounding how to advance software testing.
-Join us this summer for our tenth annual conference in downtown Grand Rapids Michigan, August 3-5.
+Join us this summer for our tenth annual conference in downtown Grand Rapids, Michigan, August 3-5.

 Call for Participation

-We invite you to share your stories, thoughts, observations, and demonstrations surrounding your experiences about moving testing forward.
+We invite you to share your stories, thoughts, observations, and demonstrations surrounding your experiences about Moving Testing Forward.

 Interactive workshops of 2 hours are double-track sessions where the speaker will lead a discussion or conduct exercises.
 Our preference is for workshops that create concrete artifacts for participants to take home such as lists, mind maps.
 Workshops that involve actual doing of software testing will get preferential consideration.
 Please discuss the session, learning objectives, and deliverables created by students in the ‘additional information’ section of the proposal.
-Workshops can include one or two conference passes.

 The theme is broadly set to provide a wide scope for submissions; however, we strongly encourage and prefer proposals based on your personal experiences.